Q. WHAT IS HIPAA?

 A. The Privacy Rule sets standards to protect health care information.
 Specifically, it regulates health care information that can be linked with a person.

-Health care information is any data relating to a person’s past, present or future health, or the payment for health care.
+Health care information is any data relating to a person’s past, present, or future health, or the payment for health care.
 Health care information linked with personal identifying information is called Protected Health Information (PHI).

-Q. WHAT IS PERSONAL IDENTIFING INFORMATION?
+Q. WHAT IS PERSONAL IDENTIFYING INFORMATION?

-A. Name, address, birth date, social security number and medical record number are personal identifiers.
+A. Name, address, birth date, social security number, and medical record number are personal identifiers.
 So are phone number, fax number, e-mail address, and health plan beneficiary number.

 Q. DO HIPAA RULES APPLY TO HEALTH INFORMATION CONTAINING NO PERSONAL IDENTIFIERS?